iboutsikas/iboutsikas.github.io/docs/6.4.0/build.md

   - /docs/build/
 ---

-Hydejack supports building locally and on GitHub pages.
-However, when building on GitHub Pages, providing better related posts via the LSI is not available.

 ## Table of Contents
 * this unordered seed list will be replaced by toc as unordered list {:toc}